 You’ll wonder how you’re going to get up there, and how you’ll reach the top in only about one mile.

-The trail turns to more flat bedrock-type terrain, and it’s very open.
-You’ll be glad that you packed that jacket, even though you were fine with a tank top at the bottom.
-Sturdy hiking shoes with excellent grip will most certainly help on this part of the trek.
+The trail turns to more flat bedrock-type alpine terrain, and it’s very open.
+You’ll be glad that you packed that jacket, even though you were fine in a tank top at the bottom.
+The winds can be gusty, sometimes over 75 miles per hour!

 There are a few very steep sections, but soon, you’ll reach the summit.

 Pro Tip: Be sure to watch your step on the summit, which is home to very fragile alpine vegetation.
 These plants have a very short window for growth and can be easily trampled.
-Limit your steps to open rock faces.
-Avoid stepping on any plants or even the loose dirt and gravel—something may be trying to sprout there for the years to come!

 When is the Best Time to Conquer this Trail?